Janet L. Mitchell: Career

 One of her innovations was the result of a study conducted in 1986 which administered AZT to pregnant women to reduce transmission rate to their babies.
 The study showed almost 70% reduction in transmission rates for women when started between 13 and 34 weeks of gestation.
 As a result of her study, use of AZT became the standard of care for at risk and HIV positive mothers.
 Mitchell kept statistics and performed maternal death reviews for New York City during her tenure at the hospital.
 During the decade of her employment, maternal deaths in the United States showed that for every 5,102 births, one black mother died, compared to one white mother in 18,868.
 Mitchell was strongly against policies of mandatory AIDS testing, believing that it was an attempt to identify a problem, rather than take action on the problem.

-Dr. Mitchell has written more than fifty articles and book chapters related to her areas of specialization.
+Mitchell has written more than fifty articles and book chapters related to her areas of specialization.
 She has received two major grant awards from the Centers for Disease Control, one for a perinatal HIV and Aids education and reduction demonstration project from 1988 to 1992 and the other to study pregnancy and pregnancy outcomes of African-American women in the United States from 1993 to 1997.
 In 1993 she chaired the consensus panel to develop the Pregnant, Substance-abusing Women, Treatment Improvement Protocol for the Substance Abuse and Mental Health Services Administration under the United States Department of Health and Human Services.